rsundqvist/id-translation/docs/documentation/mapping-primer.rst

 .. literalinclude:: override-only-fetching.toml
    :language: toml
    :caption: A conservative mapping configuration for an ``SqlFetcher``.
-Some "syntactic sugar" is used to make the
-             ``strict``-flag stand out more.
    :linenos:

 Disabling the scoring logic is easy; just set ``score_function='disabled'`` in your mapping configuration.
 This is the